Regression Under Human Assistance: Experiments on Synthetic Data

 --- An iterative heuristic algorithm (DS) for ma\-xi\-mi\-zing the difference of submodular functions by~\citet{iyer2012algorithms}.

---- A greedy algorithm (Distorted greedy) for maximizing $\gamma$-weakly submodular functions by~\citet{harshaw2019submodular}\footnote{ Note that any $\alpha$-submodular function is $\gamma$-weakly submodular~\cite{gatmiry2019}.}.
+--- A greedy algorithm (Distorted greedy) for maximizing $\gamma$-weakly submodular functions by~\citet{harshaw2019submodular}\footnote{Note that any $\alpha$-submodular function is $\gamma$-weakly submodular~\cite{gatmiry2019}.}.

---- A natural extension of the algorithm (Triage) by~\citet{raghu2019algorithmic}, originally developed for classification under human assistance, where we first solve the standard ridge regression problem for the entire training set, then we map each test sample to the nearest neighbor training sample and finally outsource to humans the top $n$ samples sorted in decreasing order of the difference between machine and human error of the assigned training sample.
+--- A natural extension of the algorithm (Triage) by~\citet{raghu2019algorithmic}, originally developed for classification under human assistance, which first solve the standard ridge regression problem for the entire training set and then outsources to humans the top $n$ samples sorted in decreasing order of the difference between machine and human error.

+--- A natural extension of the iterative algorithm for robust least square regression by~\citet{bhatia2017consistent}, which includes L2 regularization (CRR).
+Within the algorithm, the $||\mathbf{b}||_0 = n$ samples identified as \emph{corrupt} are outsourced to humans.

+Moreover, given the solutions provided by the above methods, we independently train three different (additional) models $h_{\theta}(\xb)$---nearest neighbors (NN), logistic regression (LR) and multilayer perceptron (MLP)---to decide which samples on the held-out set to outsource to humans.
+To train the LR and MLP models, we used the python package sklearn.
+More specifically, for the MLP model, we used the Adam optimizer with learning rate $10^{-3}$, set the hidden layer size as $1000$ and the number of epochs as 500 and, for the LR model, we used the liblinear solver and set the number of maximum epochs as $100$.